WYOMING HISTORICAL SOCIETY CONSTITUTION

 (e) Enter into contracts and agreements with external organizations and individuals.

-Section 9
+Section 9:

 The Executive Committee shall meet at such times as are necessary for the proper handling of the Society's business subject to the call of the President.
 At a minimum, meetings shall be held four times each year.
-Five members present at a meeting shall constitute a quorum for the transaction of business.
-In addition to formal meetings, meetings may be conducted by telephone conference and e-mail discussions and votes may be used to complete the business of the Society in a timely manner.
+Five members present at the meeting shall constitute a quorum for the transaction of business.
+In addition to formal meetings, meetings may be conducted by telephone conference call/video, and e-mail discussions and votes may be used to complete the business of the Society in a timely manner.

-Section 10
+Section 11:

 All meetings of the Executive Committee shall be open to those members of the Society who wish to attend.

-Section 11
+Section 12:

 The elected officers and trustees shall serve without compensation but may be reimbursed for reasonable travel expenses incurred in the conduct of Society business.

-Section 12
+Section 13:

-Section 13
+Section 14:

 ARTICLE IV: Annual Meeting

-Section 1
+Section 1:

 The Society shall meet annually during the weekend in September following Labor Day.
 The Executive Committee may change the designated date with the approval of two-thirds (2/3) of the board members.

-Section 2
+Section 2:

-The location for the next Annual Meeting shall be determined by vote at an Annual Meeting.
-In the event there has been no invitation received from any chapter at that time, the Executive Committee shall immediately solicit an invitation and announce same through the "Wyoming History News.”
+The location for the next Annual Meeting shall be determined by a vote at an Annual Meeting.
+In the event there has been no invitation received from any chapter at that time, the Executive Committee shall immediately solicit an invitation and announce same through Wyoming History News.

-Section 3
+Section 3:

 All qualified members of the Society shall be eligible to vote and hold office.

-ARTICLE V: Amendments to this Constitution
+ARTICLE V: Amendments to the Bylaws

-Section 1
+Section 1:

-This Constitution may be amended at an Annual Meeting of the Society by two-thirds (2/3) of the vote cast, providing the proposed amendment is received in writing by the Executive Secretary no later than the first week in May, prior to said meeting.
-Notice of such proposed amendment shall be given to the membership through the "Wyoming History News" not less than thirty (30) days before the Annual Meeting.
+These Bylaws may be amended at an Annual Meeting of the Society by two-thirds (2/3) of the vote cast, providing the proposed amendment is received in writing by the Executive Director no later than the first week in May, prior to said meeting.
+Notice of such proposed amendment shall be given to the membership through the Wyoming History News not less than thirty (30) days before the Annual Meeting.

-ARTICLE I: Membership Dues
+ARTICLE VI: Membership Dues

-Section 1
+Section 1:

 Membership in the Wyoming Historical Society is open to all interested persons in the following categories and upon payment of the proper dues: